Jog Leader FAQ

 How do I become a jog leader?

-Sign up for our one-day Leadership in Running Fitness course.
+Sign up for our Leadership in Running Fitness course.
 It includes practical and classroom sessions, and when you’ve finished, you’ll have all the knowledge you need to become a jogscotland jog leader, either setting up your own group, or helping at an existing group.
 You’ll be able to register your group on the jogscotland Group Finder and your sessions will be covered by our insurance.

 Do I need to be a fast runner to become a jog leader?